-We are now focusing on the consumer aspects of the system of assessments for sickness and disability benefits, with a Forum on disability issues in July.Links:
+Most recently we focused on the consumer aspects of the system of assessments for sickness and disability benefits, with a Forum on disability issues and an appearance on Radio Oxford.Links:

 All sorts of people volunteer for many different reasons, but one thing that unites them all is that they find it challenging, rewarding and varied.
 Volunteering provides an opportunity to learn new skills and to develop existing ones.

 In any role, you will develop your skills in a number of valuable areas, like communication, IT and dealing with the public, as well as increasing your self-confidence through practical hands-on experience.
 In addition, CAB adviser training is respected and valued throughout the advice sector.Links: